TaeSuPark/zomoc/README.md

     react(),
     // Add zomoc plugin
     zomoc({
-      // Optional: Specify where your mock files are.
+      // Optional: Specify where your mock definition files are.
+      // Defaults to ['**/mock.json']
+      mockPaths: ["src/features/**/mock.json"],

+      // Optional: Specify where your interface/type definition files are.
+      // Zomoc scans these to find the source of your interfaces.
-      // Defaults to '/**/mock.json'
+      // Defaults to ['**/interface.ts', '**/type.ts']
-      mockMapPattern: "src/entities/**/mock.json",
+      interfacePaths: ["src/features/**/model/*.ts"],
     }),
   ],
 })